ow2-proactive/scheduling/README.txt

 is displayed.
 At this point, ProActive Scheduler is started with 4 nodes available.

-* You now submit a job.
+* You can now submit a job.
 To do so, just start the submit.[sh|bat] script with proper parameters.
 You can try using : submit.[sh|bat] -j ../../jobs_descriptors/Job_8_tasks.xml -n 1, this will request for login and password, and then submit this job to the scheduler.
 If